Table of Contents

 The rules and regulations that govern divorce proceedings in Colorado can be complicated.
 An experienced divorce attorney will help the process go as smoothly as possible.

 There are so many issues surrounding a divorce and it may be overwhelming.
 Below are considerations, questions, and advice to a lot of things you will need to think about.
-Here is also a helpful article on Frequently Asked Questions About Divorce.
+Here is two helpful additional articles that may help answer your divorce questions:

 In Colorado you will need to wait a minimum of 90 days after the filing.
 Another thing to note is that in Colorado you or your spouse must live in Colorado for at least 90 days before filing for divorce.